-Today, I want to share just a little bit of that co-writing.
-Oh, and I've written to Rusty recently, trying to nudge him into writing a few more poems with me.
-Like me, underneath that adult and senior exterior, he's also just a silly kid ...
+I want to share a few of those poems.
+Oh, and I've emailed Rusty, to try and nudge him into writing a few more poems with me.
+Like me, underneath that senior exterior, he's also just a big silly kid ...

 Wedgies